 - Extended Validated (EV) Certificates involve extensive background checks to verify the company is officially registered and the person requesting the certificate is entitled to request a certificate for that domain.
 These typically cost €300 - €600 for a one year certificate.
 EV certificates show the company name in most browsers and make the whole address bar green.

 These are shown in the pictures below for a range of browsers:

-Personally I prefer Chrome's implementation.
-Firefox and Edge are too grey and don't look secure at all and could easily be confused with a HTTP site in my view, but maybe that's just because I use Chrome most myself.
-So an EV certificate is not any more secure in terms of the encryption it uses, but is more secure in terms or the CA validating who the certificate requester is, and that is rewarded with extra green assurances in the browser.
-I'm not aware of any incorrectly issued EV certificates that were given to third parties (though Symantec a well known CA did recently issue some internally for testing), though there are many cases of DV certificates issued in error to incorrect parties.
+There's a few interesting things to note: Chrome and Firefox have started marking HTTP sites with an info bar and Chrome explicitly marks HTTPS sites as Secure.
+IE11 and Edge only show a grey padlock for HTTPS.
+Interestingly some of the browsers emphasize the main domain (and show the www part in a lighter grey colour and/or remove it completely).
+The main point however is that an EV certificate is not any more secure in terms of the encryption it uses, but is more secure in terms or the CA validating who the certificate requester is, and that is rewarded with extra green assurances in the browser.
+I'm not aware of any incorrectly issued EV certificates that were given to third parties (though Symantec a well known CA did recently issue some internally for testing), though there are many, many cases of DV certificates issued in error to incorrect parties.